gabors-data-analysis/gabors-data-analysis.github.io/_pages/instructor-reviews.md

 As a teacher - and now I am not sure I can mention it - I found the slides of course amazing.
 I don’t know how much life time you saved me with that!!"

->*Alexandra Avdeenko, Uni Heidelberg, Research Director at the Center for Evaluation and Development*
+>*Alexandra Avdeenko, Uni Heidelberg, Research Director at the Center for Evaluation and Development (Germany)*